 - Cover plants and flowers before dark with cardboard boxes, sheets, burlap, newspaper, plastic tarps or any similar materials you have on hand.

 - Cut off the tops of plastic milk jugs and place them over plants and flowers to protect them from frost damage.

 - Cover the pot of container gardens in bubble wrap to retain root warmth and prevent frost damage.

-- Remove coverings in the morning when frost danger has passed and look forward to watching your plants grow and bloom, thanks to your care.
+- Remove coverings in the morning when frost danger has passed and look forward to watching your plants grow and bloom.